-- The U.S. economy remains in a low-growth, low-inflation, low-interest-rate regime. - The current level of the U.S. policy rate is likely to be appropriate for this regime over the forecast horizon. - Current data readings suggest the Fed can wait and see how the economy develops before making any further adjustments to the policy rate. - Many future developments could impact this policy path, but the Fed does not need to pre-empt any of them.
+- The U.S. economy remains in a low-growth, low-inflation, low-interest-rate regime. - The current level of the U.S. policy rate is appropriate for this regime. - The most likely outcome over the forecast horizon is that the regime persists and, hence, the current level of the policy rate remains appropriate. - Many future developments could impact this policy path, but the Fed does not need to act pre-emptively with respect to any of them.